SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/06_project_proposals_and_requirements/RAG_and_Code_Comment_Project_Proposal.md

 ---
 title: "Project Proposal: RAG Optimization and Code Commenting for Phoenix Hypervisor"
-summary: "A proposal to conduct a comprehensive code commenting and RAG optimization initiative for the phoenix_hypervisor codebase to improve maintainability and prepare for future refactoring."
+summary: "A proposal to conduct a comprehensive code commenting and RAG optimization initiative for the phoenix-cli_hypervisor codebase to improve maintainability and prepare for future refactoring."
 document_type: "Project Proposal"
 status: "Draft"
 version: "1.1.0"